Fairbairn did graphics 1966-70, married ex-Corsham student Margrét Jóelsdóttir

 Margrét has her trademark - a bright red shiny plastic mack - draped over her

-Mike was in the Teaching department.
-Never knew his last name.
-He had this very old car - dull red with a faded black top.
+Mike Goater was in the teaching department, he had this very old car - dull red with a faded black top.
 Margrét is

 sitting on the running board.
 Mike was a pleasant chap to talk to over